 The MMFT is designed to prepare students for clinical careers in marriage and family therapy.
 As they study human development and marital and family relations, students are provided with basic academic and initial clinical practice requirements for Utah state licensure as marriage and family therapists and for clinical membership in the American Association for Marriage and Family Therapy.
 This program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) and qualifies students for intern-level licensure as marriage and family therapists in the state of Utah.

-The Department of Family, Consumer, and Human Development is housed in the College of Education and Human Services, which is in the top 2% of all graduate colleges of education in the nation and is ranked third in total research dollars received.
+The Department of Human Development and Family Studies is housed in the College of Education and Human Services, which is in the top 2% of all graduate colleges of education in the nation and is ranked third in total research dollars received.

 Recent graduates have found employment as counselors in the following areas:

 - Extension services

 - Any related agencies that teach about, study, or serve individuals and families

 It is preferred that applicants have the equivalent of at least a minor in family, consumer, or child studies.
 However, competent students have been admitted from a variety of backgrounds.
 If a student does not have a family, consumer, or child studies background, they may be required to take prerequisite courses depending on their experience.